 Type the restart command followed and your password if you get prompted.

 Edit User Configuration File

 Open your Apache User configuration file, if the file or folder doesn't exist - create it where

 USERNAME should be your osX Username.

 $ sudo nano /private/etc/apache2/users/USERNAME.conf

-To inform/update the MacBookPro of the new Network/Servername we use the following Terminal command to clear the local DNS cache.
+To update osX with the new Network/Servername, the following Terminal command will clear the local DNS cache.

 $ dscacheutil -flushcache

 The next step is to edit the

 hosts file, so any connection to the development server is resolved with the new